wwitekk/BC-App---Extended-products/README.md

 # BC-App - Extended products

-In case if 3 standard custom fields are not enough
+In case if 3 standard custom fields are not enough.

 ## Installing